Help

 Section titled “Getting more help”If you run into issues not covered here:

-- Review the relevant guide (for example, on strategies, trading accounts, or backtesting).
+- Review the relevant guide (for example, on strategies, trading accounts, or backtest jobs).

 - Gather:

-- The relevant IDs (strategy, backtest, trading account).
+- The relevant IDs (strategy, deployment, backtest job, trading account).

 - Timestamps of the problem events.